Rust (fungus): Control

-Demicyclic Disease: Because there is no repeating stage in the life cycle of demicyclic fungi, removal of the primary or the alternate host will disrupt the disease cycle.
+Demicyclic disease: Because there is no repeating stage in the life cycle of demicyclic fungi, removal of the primary or the alternate host will disrupt the disease cycle.
 This method, however, is not highly effective in managing all demicyclic diseases.
 Cedar-apple rust disease, for example, can persist despite removal of one of the hosts since spores can be disseminated from long distances.
-The severity of Cedar-apple rust disease can be managed by removal of basidiospore producing galls from junipers or the application of protective fungicides to junipers.
+The severity of cedar-apple rust disease can be managed by removal of basidiospore producing galls from junipers or the application of protective fungicides to junipers.

 Home control

 Rust diseases are very hard to treat.
-Fungicides such as Mancozeb or Triforine may help but may never eradicate the disease.
+Fungicides, such as Mancozeb, may help but may never eradicate the disease.
 Some organic preventative solutions are available and sulphur powder is known to stop spore germination.
 High standards of hygiene, good soil drainage, and careful watering may minimize problems.
 Any appearance of rust must be immediately dealt with by removing and burning all affected leaves.
-Composting, or leaving infected vegetation on the ground will spread the disease.
+Composting, or leaving infected vegetation on the ground, will spread the disease.